-- In the meantime, all our suggestions above for hair loss will help!
-But be mindful that they won’t stop the underlying cause itself.
+- In the meantime follow our suggestions above for hair loss and shedding, but be mindful that they won’t stop the underlying cause itself.

 We hope these tips were helpful!
 Comment with your tactics for preventing hair loss, or what you think we should cover in our blog next!

 Want to receive weekly natural hair tips?
 Sign up for hair tips!